 As a public charity, the Community Foundation takes seriously its stewardship role.
-We make every effort to operate in a transparent manner.
 Our federal tax returns and audited financial statements are available below, or you may contact us to receive print copies.

 Finance and Investment Committee Oversight:

 Members of the Community Foundation’s Finance and Investment Committee have extensive experience in business, investments, and financial services.
 The committee sets the investment strategy, hires outside professional managers, and monitors investment performance against industry benchmarks.
 The Foundation’s assets are managed by investment managers who are retained for their proven long-term investment results and expertise in specific asset classes or market sectors.
-The investment results of each individual manager are regularly monitored by the Finance and Investment Committee and Colonial Consulting (see below).
+The investment results of each individual manager are regularly monitored by the Finance and Investment Committee and beginning on January 1, 2020, Prime Buchholz LLC (prior to 1/1/2020 Colonial Consulting was our advisor).
 The performance of each manager is measured against a specific benchmark appropriate to the asset class it manages.

-The Community Foundation benefits from the expert counsel of Colonial Consulting, LLC.
-Colonial Consulting works with the Finance and Investment Committee to monitor the investment performance of individual managers and provides advice on investment strategy, asset allocation, and manager selection.
-Colonial primarily works with not-for-profits, and provides investment advice to a number of other community foundations across the country.
+The Community Foundation benefits from the expert counsel of Prime Buchholz.
+Prime Buchholz works with the Finance and Investment Committee to monitor the investment performance of individual managers and provides advice on investment strategy, asset allocation, and manager selection.
+Prime Buchholz primarily works with not-for-profits, and provides investment advice to a number of other community foundations across the country.